 Assistant Professor of Computer Science

-I am an assistant professor in the Computer Science (CSC) Department at NC State, where I direct the Principles of Expressive Machines (POEM) Lab.
+While at NC State, I was an assistant professor in the Computer Science (CSC) Department at NC State, where I direct the Principles of Expressive Machines (POEM) Lab.
 My research identifies bidirectional connections between logic in computer science (type systems for functional languages, logic programming, symbolic knowledge representation, and automated reasoning) and computational media (digital games, interactive storytelling, procedural generation, interactive virtual agents, social simulation).

 See my publications.

 I am broadly interested in how programming languages and executable logics can be used as tools for thought in a variety of creative and interactive domains.
 The premise on which my work hinges is that if we can better understanding the way that interactive systems support, augment, and improve cognitive processes, then we can empower increasingly diverse creators (storytellers, artists, sociologists, engineers, etc.) to achieve their most ambitious expressive goals.

 Cognitive phenomena such as human social interaction, mental models of virtual worlds that are constructed through playful experimentation, and the creative process of defining and refining programs that generate stories and artworks, all have computational content that can be exposed through expressive language.
 Some of these languages, which I refer to broadly as "expressive machines," are recognizable as programming languages, whereas others may be better described as authoring tools, notations, or interfaces.
 What they have in common is that that humans can think with them and computers can run them as programs.
 I am increasingly interested in human-computer interaction (HCI) methodologies for better understanding the relationship between these expressive machines and their human cognition counterparts.